tbsully0418/tbsully0418/README.md

 -Right now I'm an Art Entertainment Technology Major.

--I would post more of my projects but dont know about how it could effect acedemic integrity.

 <!---
 tbsully0418/tbsully0418 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.